Molecular Electronic Structure Calculation via a Quantum Computer: Variational Quantum Eigensolver Formalism

 where are the one-electron and two-electron integrals, respectively.

 In the first-quantized formulation, the number of electrons is conserved by the operators.
-So, in the second-quantized one, the operators must have an equal number of creation and annihilation operators.
-Moreover, in the second-quantized formulation, the anti-symmetry properties of the wave function are applied through the anti-commutation relations of the Fermionic creation and annihilations operators as follows \cite{Szabo}
+In the second-quantized one, the operators must have an equal number of creation and annihilation operators.
+Moreover, in the second-quantized formulation, the anti-symmetry properties of the wave function are applied through the anti-commutation relations of the fermionic creation and annihilations operators as follows \cite{Szabo}

-Furthermore, in the first-quantized formulation, the wave function is stored directly, without utilizing any previous information about the molecule.
-On the contrary, in the second-quantized formulation of Hamiltonian, our information about the molecule such as the occupation of electrons in energy levels and the spatial orbitals would be used.
+The first-quantized formulation of Hamiltonian (in Hilbert space) directly stores the wavefunction, without utilizing any previous information about the molecule.
+In the second-quantized case (in Fock space), our information about the molecule such as the occupation of electrons in energy levels (from the lowest to the highest) and the spatial form of the orbitals would be used.
 This knowledge leads to a reduction in the qubits needed to simulate molecules.
-Due to the small number of qubits available in current quantum computers, most quantum computing studies in chemistry to date have used the second-quantized formulation \cite{McArdle}.
+Due to the small number of qubits available in current quantum computers, most quantum computing studies in chemistry to date have used the second-quantized formulation.
+The second-quantization form, also known as occupation number representation, must be used in the VQE algorithm in order to describe a fermionic system using qubits.
+The resulting fermionic problem must then be translated to qubits. \cite{McArdle}.